SumoLogic/sumologic-documentation/docs/cse/automation-service/automation-service-app-central.md

 1. **Playbooks**.
 Click to view [playbooks in App Central](#playbooks-in-app-central) that are available to install.
 1. **Integrations**.
 Click to view [integrations in App Central](#integrations-in-app-central) that are available to install.
 1. **Search**.
 Search for integrations or playbooks to install.
 1. **Current hour actions count**.
 Shows how many [playbook actions](/docs/cse/automation-service/automation-service-playbooks/#add-an-action-node-to-a-playbook) have been executed in the current hour in your organization (limit of 50).
-The action limit is set to 50 per hour to prevent abuse or runaway processes.
+The actions limit is set to 50 per hour to prevent abuse of system resources or runaway processes.
+For more information, see [Actions limit](/docs/cse/automation-service/about-automation-service/#actions-limit).
 1. **Download**.
 Click to [install an integration](#install-an-integration-from-app-central) or [install a playbook](#install-a-playbook-from-app-central).